 - No document formalities, for example, powers of attorney (although statements of use are still required for some jurisdictions);

 - The geographical protection of an international mark can be extended at any time, so new designations can be added as they become of commercial interest;

 - There is a finite, fixed examination period: either 12 months or 18 months.
 If no objection is raised by the trademark office, the application will gain automatic protection;

 - If no objections are raised by the national trademark office or oppositions filed by third parties, there is no need to appoint a local representative in that country.

-- A designation of the European Union to an IR can be the ideal way of protecting a mark in the EU, particularly if an objection is anticipated from only part of the EU.
-The IR system allows the EU designation to be converted to national designations in the countries not affected by the objection and is often seen as a less cumbersome mechanism than conversion of a directly filed European Trade Mark (previously known as a CTM) application into national applications.
+- A subsequent designation of the European Union to an IR can be the ideal way of protecting a mark in the EU, particularly if an objection is anticipated from only part of the EU.
+The IR system allows the EU designation to be converted to national designations in the countries not affected by the objection and is often seen as a less cumbersome mechanism than conversion of a directly filed European Trade Mark (EUTM) application into national applications.